 The Healthy Environments for Children Alliance listserv (HECANET) is an international mailing list dedicated to promoting healthy environments for children.
 The list provides updates on the activities of the Healthy Environments for Children Alliance (HECA), advocacy tools and information resources, relevant meeting announcements, and reports on technical research and monitoring related to environmental risks to children's health.

-Interdisciplinary Curriculum Development on Healthy Environments for Children
+Pledge of Commitment to Healthy Environments for Children

 South Africa is one of the countries that drafted a national pledge to Healthy Environments for Children on the occasion of World Health Day 2003 (7 April).
 South Africa's pledge, which begins "We the Leadership and the People of South Africa", maps out the following next steps for the nation: establish and build a national alliance in association with HECA; undertake an in-depth assessment of environmental risks in the country; create increased awareness nationally through the establishment of Healthy Environments for Children Centres; in consultation with communities, develop a Plan of Action; and many other groundwork-laying activities.
 To read the full pledge, please see: http://www.who.int/heca/infomaterials/southafrica_pledge.pdf